 Popular pollinator-friendly plant varieties include most cultivars of Hydrangea – eg Hydrangea Petiolaris Miranda – a slow growing climbing hydrangea.
 Also Hydrangea Macrophylla in a range of stunning blues, pinks and whites.

 Much loved by bees is the Prunus Laurocerasus (aka Cherry Laurel), a dense bushy evergreen shrub with white flowers followed by fruit.

-Perfect for pollinators and flowering now are majestic tree peonies of which we have a wide range, in a vast array of colours!
+Perfect for pollinators and flowering now are majestic tree peonies which come in an array of colours!

 Happy Planting and Remember:

 Thoughtful planting leads to Happy Pollinators!
 So, look out for the RHS perfect for pollinators logo on our plants.